rranshous/dinosaur-dance/PUBLISHING_GUIDE.md

 # 🎪 Publishing "Dinosaur Dance" to itch.io

 ## 🎯 What We've Built
-**Dinosaur Dance** is a delightful collaborative web-based creative canvas where users can:
+**Dinosaur Dance** is a revolutionary voice-controlled creative canvas where users can:
-- Paint dancing emoji creatures by clicking and dragging
+- Paint dancing emoji creatures through natural mouse interaction
+- **Control their art by singing voice commands** - "dance party", "clear dance floor", "restart the party"
-- Watch thematic evolution through 7 different creature sets
+- Watch thematic evolution through 7 different creature sets (prehistoric → magical)
+- Experience 10 different dance party formations (arc, circle, spiral, heart, star, etc.)
 - Enjoy organic progression with randomized timing
 - Create tiny celebration piles that accumulate at the bottom
 - Experience living backgrounds that evolve with the artwork
+- **Step into the future of AI-collaborative creativity** where voice makes magic happen!

 ## 📦 Production Build Ready!
 ✅ Our build is complete and optimized in the `dist/` folder: